Homefinder/ruby-rets/README.md

 Overview
 ===
-Main focus is on a simple gem for pulling data from the RETS server through SAX parsing rather than requiring documents to be written to disk and then manually passed through a SAX parser.
-Should support any 1.x implementation.
+Simplifies the process of pulling data from RETS servers without having to worry about various authentication setups, should support all 1.x implementations.
+Parsing uses SAX to stream data as it comes rather than having to pull the entire document down and parse it all at once as some servers can return quite a lot of data.

 Compability
 -